Purchase the Day Trips Around Rochester book on Amazon

 Holley Canal Falls

 Holley Canal Park offers a variety of activities for visitors to enjoy, including picnic areas along the canal, an impressive waterfall, and a peaceful nature hike.
 Overflow from the canal creates the beautiful Holley Canal Falls, which flows into the glen and merges with Sandy Creek.
-This picturesque location is perfect for capturing family photos, holding wedding ceremonies, fishing, and soaking up the natural beauty of the surroundings.
-Orleans County
+This picturesque location is ideal for capturing family photos, hosting wedding ceremonies, fishing, and taking in the natural beauty of the surroundings.

 Albion Santa School bronze statue Charles W Howard